WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Em_and_Maria/mentoring_meetings.md

   * Some basic GitHub things.
 For example:
     * How to comment on someone's PR (e.g. KW mentioned wanting others to review her weekly updates, but I'm not sure how to add comments throughout the document)
     * Unsure what's happening when I 'merge main branch'
+    * How do I add this document to my own forked version of the WhitakerLabProjectManagement

 ### Any other topics